clearos-packages/clearsync/README.md

 default directory containing plugin configuration files is /etc/clearsync.d.

 Configuration files are formatted as XML documents.
-The main configuration file currently has only one configuration tag, <plugin-dir>, used to set or override the default plugin configuration directory.
+The main configuration file currently has only one configuration tag, plugin-dir, used to set or override the default plugin configuration directory.
 An example ClearSync configuration file looks like this: